-The teriyaki sauce is actually really easy to make – it’s mostly just soy sauce and honey, with a few additional ingredients for extra pops of flavour (has there ever been a time when fresh garlic didn’t improve a dish?).
+The teriyaki sauce is actually really easy to make - it's mostly just soy sauce and honey, with a few additional ingredients for extra pops of flavour (has there ever been a time when fresh garlic didn't improve a dish?).
 Let the mushrooms bubble away in the sauce for a little while until it thickens up and gets nice and sticky.
-I tell you, this stuff is dangerously good.
+I tell you, these teriyaki mushrooms are dangerously good.

 Moving on to the rice before I pass out...